jtlapp/subtap/README.md

 `subtap` includes other special features such as the following:

-- Output formats that print only partial results show all work being done on the last line of the terminal, overwriting this line as work progresses.
+- The output formats that print only partial test results show all work being done on the last line of the terminal window, overwriting this line as work progresses.
-- When the difference between two values is a `\n`, the difference will be immediately apparent because `subtap` shows `\n` as `⏎` and can highlight this character in the value for which it is present.
+- When the difference between two values is a LF (`\n`), the difference will be immediately apparent because `subtap` shows the LF as `⏎` and can highlight this character in the value for which it is present.
 - When the difference between two values is a trailing space, the difference will be immediately apparent because `subtap` shows trailing spaces as `·` and can highlight this character in the value for which it is present.
 - Long lines are wrapped at the configured wrap margin and continued on the next line with a preceding `…` character, allowing long lines to respect indentation.
 - The `strictSame()` and `strictNotSame()` assertions compare object types. `subtap` shows object class names in an `_instanceof_` property when showing differences between found and wanted values of these assertions.
 - The values of found and wanted objects are displayed in Javascript syntax.
 This is JSON syntax with the property name unquoted where possible.
-- When printing the difference between found and wanted values as interleaving diff lines, when the two values are identical, the YAML label reads `noDiffs` instead of `diffs` to help keep you from looking for differences.
+- When printing the difference between found and wanted values as interleaving diff lines and the two values are identical, the YAML label is `noDiffs` instead of `diffs` to help keep you from looking for differences.

 ## Environment Variables

-`subtap` recognizes these environment variables.

 ### `SUBTAP_ARGS`